What is Hadoop?

 Overall, Hadoop enables organizations to collect, store and analyze more data, which can expand analytics applications and provide information to business executives, managers and workers that they previously couldn't get.

 Hadoop applications and use cases

-For example, manufacturers, utilities, oil and gas companies, and other businesses are using real-time data that's streaming into Hadoop systems from IoT devices in Predictive maintenance applications to try to detect equipment failures before they occur.
+For example, manufacturers, oil and gas companies, utilities and other businesses are using real-time data that's streaming from IoT devices in predictive maintenance applications to try to detect equipment failures before they occur.
 Fraud detection, website personalization and customer experience scoring are other use cases that involve real-time streaming and analytics.

 Some other common use cases for Hadoop include the following:

 - Customer analytics.
-Examples include efforts to predict customer churn, analyze clickstream data to better target online ads to web users, and track customer sentiment based on comments about a company on social networks.
+Examples include efforts to predict customer churn, analyze clickstream data to better target online ads to web users and track customer sentiment based on comments about a company on social networks.

 - Supply chain management.
 Manufacturers, retailers and trucking companies use Hadoop systems to track the movement of goods and vehicles so they can determine the costs of various transportation options.
 In addition, they can analyze large amounts of historical, time-stamped location data to map out potential delays and optimize delivery routes.